dtinit/data-transfer-project/index-staging.md

 ### Demo User Interface (UI)
 The Data Transfer Project has developed minimal UI for testing, validation, and demo purposes, which is not intended to be used in production.
-DTP functionality is expected be embedded in the service providers UI, which will create a more embedded experience for individuals.
+DTP functionality is expected be incorporated into the service providers UI, which will create a more embedded experience for individuals.

 <img src="./dtp-demo-ui.png" width="548">